 6. Please add more details to your protocol steps.
 There should be enough detail in each step to supplement the actions seen in the video so that viewers can easily replicate the protocol.
 Please ensure you answer the “how” question, i.e., how is the step performed?
 Alternatively, add references to published material specifying how to perform the protocol action.
 Some examples: 1.1: Please specify the bacterial strains tested in the protocol and the incubation temperature used.
 1.2.2: Please specify centrifugation parameters.
 What container is used in this step?
 What volume 3.8.2: What volume of fresh Percoll gradient is needed in each tube?
 What happens after centrifugation, discard the supernatant?
 Please specify throughout.

-Changed as requested
+Changed as requested.

 7. As we are a methods journal, please revise the Discussion to explicitly cover the following in detail in 3-6 paragraphs with citations: a) Critical steps within the protocol b) Any modifications and troubleshooting of the technique c) Any limitations of the technique d) The significance with respect to existing methods e) Any future applications of the technique